sileht/python-jsonpath-rw-ext/README.rst

 Extensions for JSONPath RW

+jsonpath-rw-ext extends json-path-rw capabilities by adding multiple extensions.
+'len' that allows to get the length of a list. 'sorted' that returns a sorted version of a list, 'arithmetic' that permits to make math operation between elements and 'filter' to select only certain elements of a list.

 Each extensions will be proposed `upstream <https://github.com/kennknowles/python-jsonpath-rw>`__ and will stay here only if they are refused.